joelhawksley/identity/components-2020/slides.md

 ---

-^ Thank you for spending time with us
+^ Thank you for your time today

 ^ It is valuable